Quicr/quicr-protocol-spec/moq-proto.md

 ## SUBSCRIBE_REPLY Message

-A ```SUBSCRIBE_REPLY``` provides result of the subsciptions.
-It lists the names that were successful in subscrptions and ones that failed to do so.
+A ```SUBSCRIBE_REPLY``` provides result of the subscriptions.
+It lists the names that were successful in subscriptions and ones that failed to do so.

 ```
 SUBSCRIBE_REPLY